211.32 KB (216395 bytes)

-Sam Hamilton is a doctoral candidate in the English Department at the University of Pittsburgh with a disciplinary focus on Composition Studies and Pedagogy.
+Sam Hamilton is an Assistant Professor of English at Bridgewater College with a disciplinary focus on digital and professional writing and pedagogy.
 His research interests are digital/multimodal composition, research methods, and pedagogy, and 19th and 20th century American/African-American literary and rhetorical traditions.
 With a historical lens, Hamilton examines the pedagogical connections between distinct movements of self-education in the United States, and he considers potential applications of past practices within contemporary contexts.

 Contact: [email protected]